This page is for Google Chrome/Chrome OS bypasses

 1: Check your kernver by entering Recovery Mode (Esc+Refresh+Power) & pressing Tab.

-3: Download a bin from chrome100.dev.
+3: Download a bin from cros.download.

 4: Go here & upload it, then flash it.

-6: Insert the storage device.
+6: Insert the external storage device & follow its instructions.

 about:blank